by Professor Samuel L. Myers Jr.

-Last Monday, George Floyd, who migrated to Minnesota from Houston, Texas to seek a better life, was murdered by a white police officer.
-In the wake of Floyd’s death, widespread protests have occurred nightly in Minneapolis and St. Paul – both violent and non-violent – and considerable damage to property.
-This weekend saw the events in Minnesota spark action as protests began taking place in major cities across the United States and around the globe.
-For a Midwest state known for being “nice”, it begs the question: How could this happen in Minnesota?
+In the wake of Floyd’s death, widespread protests occurred for several days in Minneapolis and St. Paul – both violent and non-violent – causing considerable damage to property.
+The events in Minnesota sparked action as protests took place in major cities across the United States and around the globe.
+For a Midwest state known for being “nice,” it begs the question: How could this happen in Minnesota?

 The answer is called “The Minnesota Paradox.”